-SolarShare also employs several local technicians part-time in the Timiskaming and Kingston areas to provide site maintenance services for SolarShare's ground mounted projects in those regions.
+SolarShare also employs six local technicians part-time in the Timiskaming and Kingston areas to provide site maintenance services for SolarShare's ground mounted Projects in those regions.

-The management team is supported by TREC staff and resources for bookkeeping and administration, as well as investment management via Tapestry Community Capital.
+The management team is supported by TREC staff and resources for bookkeeping and administration, as well as investment management services from Tapestry Community Capital which shares offices with TREC.